 Hopefully, this time, they'll figure out a way to shut out the pervs, tourists, and freeloaders who inevitably cohere around such a righteous fire like metal shavings to a beautiful magnet.

-That's the ultimate problem with utopias... to really do them right you need to have brutal ways to keep the scum out of the garden - or you need to keep evolving so fast the losers can't catch up.
+That's the ultimate problem with utopias... to really do them right you need to have brutal ways to keep the dirty old men out of the garden - or you need to keep evolving so fast the losers can't catch up.
 Exclusivity and a high vantage point are needed, as is a bouncer, a gate-keeper, otherwise, forget it.
-And if you need a gate-keeper, what kind of utopia is that?
+And if you need a bouncer at the gates of dawn, what kind of utopia is that?
 It may look a lot like 2012.

-There was sequel made to check up on Today Malone and see where those hippies are now, it's called THE HIPPIE REVOLUTION, from 1996.
+There was sequel made to check up on Today Malone and see what those hippies 'grew up' to be, it's called THE HIPPIE REVOLUTION, from 1996.
 Avoid it!
 Who wants to see a flower child get old?
 If you must witness such tragedy, check out my tale of time traveling psychedelic gumshoes and the desire to return to that high water mark when LSD almost changed the entire world overnight for the better -- HIPPY IN A HELLBASKET.

-Not available on DVD but 'out there' if you know where to look--like everything, man, it streams, dig?--REVOLUTION is from a different time, one where the word "revolution" hadn't been co-opted by the media to sell shows.
+Not available on DVD but 'out there' if you know where to look--like everything, man, it streams, dig?--REVOLUTION is from a different time, one where the word "revolution" hadn't yet been co-opted by the media to sell its fall line-up and dance-dance video games.
 I bet now even the word 'revolution' is trademarked by The Beatles-Macintosh Inc. What can you do about it?
 Capitalism controls the very words out of our mouths.
 No way to fight it, that's what we say today, no way to stop the corporate leeches.
 They're already in our bloodstream.
-But the hippies didn't know that, and in 1967-8 they did something about it, until they got sleepy, and strung out.
+But the hippies didn't know that, and in 1967-8 they did something about it, until they got sleepy.
 And they forgot what they were supposed to be fighting against.
 And needed to go home and get money from their corporate dads so they could buy Dead tickets and red feather boas.
 This is their story